Featured snippets are an important part of SEO.

 - How to …?

-Read how I earned a featured snippet for this sweet long-tail keyword.
+👉 Read how I earned position zero for this sweet long-tail keyword.

 Answer Questions in Your Content

-Another way to optimize your content for featured snippets is to answer questions directly in your content.
+Another thing you can do is answer questions directly in your content.

-This can be done by including a section in your article that is specifically dedicated to answering questions.
+For instance, this can be accomplished by including a section in your article that is specifically dedicated to FAQs.

 You can also use headings and subheadings to structure your content in a way that makes it easy for users to find the answers they are looking for.